emory-qtm/capstone-arc-eviction/README.md

 ## Plots

-The two plots below are examples of plots you get by running our analysis notebook.
+The two plots below are examples of plots you would get by running our analysis notebook.

 This plot below shows the distribution of eviction rate in the combined dataset (2019 & 2020).
 The histogram suggests that the distribution of eviction rate is heavily right-skewed, as it has a rather long tail.
 This plot informs our team to take the log transformation of eviction rate before running regression analysis to ensure we have a normalized dataset.
 ![img11](/images/plot-1.png)